beets3d/FutureMakers/docs/projects/car-project/index.md

 **Content**:
 - Use AI-based tools to generate 3D models
 - Learn how to use a 3D scanner to scan real-life car models
-- Clean up scanned models using Nomad, addressing noise and remeshing for better modification
+- Clean up scanned or generated models using Nomad, addressing noise and remeshing for better modification
   - Optional: Quad Remesher addon in Nomad Scult for enhanced remeshing

 ### Chapter 2: 3D Model Modification